LiMAisae/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The measurements are classified in two domains:

-- Time-domain signals (variables prefixed by `timeDomain`), resulting from the capture of accelerometer and gyroscope raw signals.
+- Time-domain signals (variables prefixed by `time`), resulting from the capture of accelerometer and gyroscope raw signals.

-- Frequency-domain signals (variables prefixed by `frequencyDomain`), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.
+- Frequency-domain signals (variables prefixed by `frequency`), resulting from the application of a Fast Fourier Transform (FFT) to some of the time-domain signals.

 #### Time-domain signals

 - Average time-domain body acceleration in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerMeanX`
+	- `timeBodyAccelerometerMeanX`
-	- `timeDomainBodyAccelerometerMeanY`
+	- `timeBodyAccelerometerMeanY`
-	- `timeDomainBodyAccelerometerMeanZ`
+	- `timeBodyAccelerometerMeanZ`

 - Standard deviation of the time-domain body acceleration in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerStandardDeviationX`
+	- `timeBodyAccelerometerStandardDeviationX`
-	- `timeDomainBodyAccelerometerStandardDeviationY`
+	- `timeBodyAccelerometerStandardDeviationY`
-	- `timeDomainBodyAccelerometerStandardDeviationZ`
+	- `timeBodyAccelerometerStandardDeviationZ`

 - Average time-domain gravity acceleration in the X, Y and Z directions:

-	- `timeDomainGravityAccelerometerMeanX`
+	- `timeGravityAccelerometerMeanX`
-	- `timeDomainGravityAccelerometerMeanY`
+	- `timeGravityAccelerometerMeanY`
-	- `timeDomainGravityAccelerometerMeanZ`
+	- `timeGravityAccelerometerMeanZ`

 - Standard deviation of the time-domain gravity acceleration in the X, Y and Z directions:

-	- `timeDomainGravityAccelerometerStandardDeviationX`
+	- `timeGravityAccelerometerStandardDeviationX`
-	- `timeDomainGravityAccelerometerStandardDeviationY`
+	- `timeGravityAccelerometerStandardDeviationY`
-	- `timeDomainGravityAccelerometerStandardDeviationZ`
+	- `timeGravityAccelerometerStandardDeviationZ`

 - Average time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerJerkMeanX`
+	- `timeBodyAccelerometerJerkMeanX`
-	- `timeDomainBodyAccelerometerJerkMeanY`
+	- `timeBodyAccelerometerJerkMeanY`
-	- `timeDomainBodyAccelerometerJerkMeanZ`
+	- `timeBodyAccelerometerJerkMeanZ`

 - Standard deviation of the time-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-	- `timeDomainBodyAccelerometerJerkStandardDeviationX`
+	- `timeBodyAccelerometerJerkStandardDeviationX`
-	- `timeDomainBodyAccelerometerJerkStandardDeviationY`
+	- `timeBodyAccelerometerJerkStandardDeviationY`
-	- `timeDomainBodyAccelerometerJerkStandardDeviationZ`
+	- `timeBodyAccelerometerJerkStandardDeviationZ`

 - Average time-domain body angular velocity in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeMeanX`
+	- `timeBodyGyroscopeMeanX`
-	- `timeDomainBodyGyroscopeMeanY`
+	- `timeBodyGyroscopeMeanY`
-	- `timeDomainBodyGyroscopeMeanZ`
+	- `timeBodyGyroscopeMeanZ`

 - Standard deviation of the time-domain body angular velocity in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeStandardDeviationX`
+	- `timeBodyGyroscopeStandardDeviationX`
-	- `timeDomainBodyGyroscopeStandardDeviationY`
+	- `timeBodyGyroscopeStandardDeviationY`
-	- `timeDomainBodyGyroscopeStandardDeviationZ`
+	- `timeBodyGyroscopeStandardDeviationZ`

 - Average time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeJerkMeanX`
+	- `timeBodyGyroscopeJerkMeanX`
-	- `timeDomainBodyGyroscopeJerkMeanY`
+	- `timeBodyGyroscopeJerkMeanY`
-	- `timeDomainBodyGyroscopeJerkMeanZ`
+	- `timeBodyGyroscopeJerkMeanZ`

 - Standard deviation of the time-domain body angular velocity jerk (derivation of the angular velocity in time) in the X, Y and Z directions:

-	- `timeDomainBodyGyroscopeJerkStandardDeviationX`
+	- `timeBodyGyroscopeJerkStandardDeviationX`
-	- `timeDomainBodyGyroscopeJerkStandardDeviationY`
+	- `timeBodyGyroscopeJerkStandardDeviationY`
-	- `timeDomainBodyGyroscopeJerkStandardDeviationZ`
+	- `timeBodyGyroscopeJerkStandardDeviationZ`

 - Average and standard deviation of the time-domain magnitude of body acceleration:

-	- `timeDomainBodyAccelerometerMagnitudeMean`
+	- `timeBodyAccelerometerMagnitudeMean`
-	- `timeDomainBodyAccelerometerMagnitudeStandardDeviation`
+	- `timeBodyAccelerometerMagnitudeStandardDeviation`

 - Average and standard deviation of the time-domain magnitude of gravity acceleration:

-	- `timeDomainGravityAccelerometerMagnitudeMean`
+	- `timeGravityAccelerometerMagnitudeMean`
-	- `timeDomainGravityAccelerometerMagnitudeStandardDeviation`
+	- `timeGravityAccelerometerMagnitudeStandardDeviation`

 - Average and standard deviation of the time-domain magnitude of body acceleration jerk (derivation of the acceleration in time):

-	- `timeDomainBodyAccelerometerJerkMagnitudeMean`
+	- `timeBodyAccelerometerJerkMagnitudeMean`
-	- `timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation`
+	- `timeBodyAccelerometerJerkMagnitudeStandardDeviation`

 - Average and standard deviation of the time-domain magnitude of body angular velocity:

-	- `timeDomainBodyGyroscopeMagnitudeMean`
+	- `timeBodyGyroscopeMagnitudeMean`
-	- `timeDomainBodyGyroscopeMagnitudeStandardDeviation`
+	- `timeBodyGyroscopeMagnitudeStandardDeviation`

 - Average and standard deviation of the time-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):

-	- `timeDomainBodyGyroscopeJerkMagnitudeMean`
+	- `timeBodyGyroscopeJerkMagnitudeMean`
-	- `timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation`
+	- `timeBodyGyroscopeJerkMagnitudeStandardDeviation`

 #### Frequency-domain signals

 - Average frequency-domain body acceleration in the X, Y and Z directions:

-	- `frequencyDomainBodyAccelerometerMeanX`
+	- `frequencyBodyAccelerometerMeanX`
-	- `frequencyDomainBodyAccelerometerMeanY`
+	- `frequencyBodyAccelerometerMeanY`
-	- `frequencyDomainBodyAccelerometerMeanZ`
+	- `frequencyBodyAccelerometerMeanZ`

 - Standard deviation of the frequency-domain body acceleration in the X, Y and Z directions:

-	- `frequencyDomainBodyAccelerometerStandardDeviationX`
+	- `frequencyBodyAccelerometerStandardDeviationX`
-	- `frequencyDomainBodyAccelerometerStandardDeviationY`
+	- `frequencyBodyAccelerometerStandardDeviationY`
-	- `frequencyDomainBodyAccelerometerStandardDeviationZ`
+	- `frequencyBodyAccelerometerStandardDeviationZ`

 - Weighted average of the frequency components of the frequency-domain body acceleration in the X, Y and Z directions:

-	- `frequencyDomainBodyAccelerometerMeanFrequencyX`
+	- `frequencyBodyAccelerometerMeanFrequencyX`
-	- `frequencyDomainBodyAccelerometerMeanFrequencyY`
+	- `frequencyBodyAccelerometerMeanFrequencyY`
-	- `frequencyDomainBodyAccelerometerMeanFrequencyZ`
+	- `frequencyBodyAccelerometerMeanFrequencyZ`

 - Average frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-	- `frequencyDomainBodyAccelerometerJerkMeanX`
+	- `frequencyBodyAccelerometerJerkMeanX`
-	- `frequencyDomainBodyAccelerometerJerkMeanY`
+	- `frequencyBodyAccelerometerJerkMeanY`
-	- `frequencyDomainBodyAccelerometerJerkMeanZ`
+	- `frequencyBodyAccelerometerJerkMeanZ`

 - Standard deviation of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-	- `frequencyDomainBodyAccelerometerJerkStandardDeviationX`
+	- `frequencyBodyAccelerometerJerkStandardDeviationX`
-	- `frequencyDomainBodyAccelerometerJerkStandardDeviationY`
+	- `frequencyBodyAccelerometerJerkStandardDeviationY`
-	- `frequencyDomainBodyAccelerometerJerkStandardDeviationZ`
+	- `frequencyBodyAccelerometerJerkStandardDeviationZ`

 - Weighted average of the frequency components of the frequency-domain body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-	- `frequencyDomainBodyAccelerometerJerkMeanFrequencyX`
+	- `frequencyBodyAccelerometerJerkMeanFrequencyX`
-	- `frequencyDomainBodyAccelerometerJerkMeanFrequencyY`
+	- `frequencyBodyAccelerometerJerkMeanFrequencyY`
-	- `frequencyDomainBodyAccelerometerJerkMeanFrequencyZ`
+	- `frequencyBodyAccelerometerJerkMeanFrequencyZ`

 - Average frequency-domain body angular velocity in the X, Y and Z directions:

-	- `frequencyDomainBodyGyroscopeMeanX`
+	- `frequencyBodyGyroscopeMeanX`
-	- `frequencyDomainBodyGyroscopeMeanY`
+	- `frequencyBodyGyroscopeMeanY`
-	- `frequencyDomainBodyGyroscopeMeanZ`
+	- `frequencyBodyGyroscopeMeanZ`

 - Standard deviation of the frequency-domain body angular velocity in the X, Y and Z directions:

-	- `frequencyDomainBodyGyroscopeStandardDeviationX`
+	- `frequencyBodyGyroscopeStandardDeviationX`
-	- `frequencyDomainBodyGyroscopeStandardDeviationY`
+	- `frequencyBodyGyroscopeStandardDeviationY`
-	- `frequencyDomainBodyGyroscopeStandardDeviationZ`
+	- `frequencyBodyGyroscopeStandardDeviationZ`

 - Weighted average of the frequency components of the frequency-domain body angular velocity in the X, Y and Z directions:

-	- `frequencyDomainBodyGyroscopeMeanFrequencyX`
+	- `frequencyBodyGyroscopeMeanFrequencyX`
-	- `frequencyDomainBodyGyroscopeMeanFrequencyY`
+	- `frequencyBodyGyroscopeMeanFrequencyY`
-	- `frequencyDomainBodyGyroscopeMeanFrequencyZ`
+	- `frequencyBodyGyroscopeMeanFrequencyZ`

 - Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration:

-	- `frequencyDomainBodyAccelerometerMagnitudeMean`
+	- `frequencyBodyAccelerometerMagnitudeMean`
-	- `frequencyDomainBodyAccelerometerMagnitudeStandardDeviation`
+	- `frequencyBodyAccelerometerMagnitudeStandardDeviation`
-	- `frequencyDomainBodyAccelerometerMagnitudeMeanFrequency`
+	- `frequencyBodyAccelerometerMagnitudeMeanFrequency`

 - Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):

-	- `frequencyDomainBodyAccelerometerJerkMagnitudeMean`
+	- `frequencyBodyAccelerometerJerkMagnitudeMean`
-	- `frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation`
+	- `frequencyBodyAccelerometerJerkMagnitudeStandardDeviation`
-	- `frequencyDomainBodyAccelerometerJerkMagnitudeMeanFrequency`
+	- `frequencyBodyAccelerometerJerkMagnitudeMeanFrequency`

 - Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity:

-	- `frequencyDomainBodyGyroscopeMagnitudeMean`
+	- `frequencyBodyGyroscopeMagnitudeMean`
-	- `frequencyDomainBodyGyroscopeMagnitudeStandardDeviation`
+	- `frequencyBodyGyroscopeMagnitudeStandardDeviation`
-	- `frequencyDomainBodyGyroscopeMagnitudeMeanFrequency`
+	- `frequencyBodyGyroscopeMagnitudeMeanFrequency`

 - Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body angular velocity jerk (derivation of the angular velocity in time):

-	- `frequencyDomainBodyGyroscopeJerkMagnitudeMean`
+	- `frequencyBodyGyroscopeJerkMagnitudeMean`
-	- `frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation`
+	- `frequencyBodyGyroscopeJerkMagnitudeStandardDeviation`
-	- `frequencyDomainBodyGyroscopeJerkMagnitudeMeanFrequency`
+	- `frequencyBodyGyroscopeJerkMagnitudeMeanFrequency`

 ## Transformations <a name="transformations"></a>